rails/rails/guides/source/active_support_core_extensions.md

 The second line can safely access the "type" key, and let the user to pass either `:type` or "type".

-There's also the bang variant `stringify_keys!` that stringifies keys in the very receiver.
+There's also the bang variant `stringify_keys!` that stringifies keys in the receiver.

 Besides that, one can use `deep_stringify_keys` and `deep_stringify_keys!` to stringify all the keys in the given hash and all the hashes nested into it.
 An example of the result is: